MrTigerST/FastForgeJS/README.md

 - [@ThatsDipo](https://github.com/ThatsDipo)

-Anyone can contribute to the project by making a Pull Request!
+Anyone can contribute to the project by making a Pull Request !